Skip to content

 App workflows

-To trigger a workflow at app level, go to More > App workflows.
-This will open a panel where you can
+To add a workflow at app level, go to More > Trigger app workflows.

 App workflows in More menu